b4c1c/accordion/README.md

-This is React Course Project from Jhon Smilga
+This is React Course Project from John Smilga